liadVax/DynamicProgramming/README.md

 ### Dynamic Programming
-Solution for some problems with dynamic programming learned in algorithms course
+Solutions for some problems with dynamic programming ,learned in algorithms course